Picture a scenario where a national government agency steals your legal management software to illegally traffic weapons and class-A drugs.

 The software stood out for its specific focus on case management and its advanced capabilities tailored to the needs of prosecutors and legal professionals.
 It introduced innovative features for its time, such as the ability to track legal proceedings, manage caseloads, and facilitate information sharing within legal departments.

-It also offered sophisticated document management functionalities, empowering users to organise, store, and retrieve case-related documents with ease.
+It also offered sophisticated document management functionalities, empowering users to organise, store, and retrieve case-related documents easily.

 At its core, PROMIS provided a centralised repository for critical information, facilitating collaboration and information sharing among legal teams from initiation to resolution.